-Prior to our IPO, we had funded our operations primarily with proceeds from the sales of preferred shares, proceeds from the issuance of convertible notes, payments received under a concluded collaboration agreement, borrowings under a repaid construction loan and research, and development grants from the Kansas Bioscience Authority (KBA).
+Prior to our IPO, we had funded our operations primarily with proceeds from the sales of preferred shares, proceeds from the issuance of convertible notes, payments received under a concluded collaboration agreement, borrowings under a repaid construction loan, and research and development grants from the Kansas Bioscience Authority (KBA).

 Since our inception, we have incurred significant operating losses.
-Our ability to generate product revenues sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our drug candidates.
-Our net loss was \$72.8 million for the three months ended March 31, 2020 and \$192.3 million for the year ended December 31, 2019.
-As of March 31, 2020 we had an accumulated deficit of \$560.8 million.
-We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
+Our ability to generate product revenues sufficient to achieve profitability will depend heavily on the successful commercialization of QINLOCK and the development and eventual commercialization of one or more of our drug candidates.
+Our net loss was \$140.0 million for the six months ended June 30, 2020 and \$192.3 million for the year ended December 31, 2019.
+As of June 30, 2020 we had an accumulated deficit of \$628.0 million.
+We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We expect that our expenses and capital requirements will increase in connection with our ongoing activities, particularly as we:

-- continue enrollment in and proceed with the expansion cohorts of our Phase 1 clinical trial for ripretinib; - continue with our ongoing pivotal Phase 3 clinical trial of ripretinib; - continue with our ongoing and planned clinical programs for DCC-3014 and rebastinib; - conduct IND-enabling studies and potential development of DCC-3116; - develop any other future drug candidates we may choose to pursue; - continue research and development and drug discovery and initiate additional clinical trials; - seek marketing approval for any of our drug candidates that successfully complete clinical development, including ripretinib; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our drug candidates and commercialization of any of our drug candidates for which we obtain marketing approval, including without limitation, our efforts to scale up drug substance and drug product manufacturing capabilities for commercial-grade product; - maintain, expand, protect, and enforce our intellectual property portfolio; - develop and expand our sales, marketing, and distribution capabilities for our drug candidates, including ripretinib, for which we obtain marketing approval, if any, including potential international capabilities; and - expand our operational, financial, and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company, including potential international operations.
+- continue our commercial activities in support of the launch of QINLOCK for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib, in the U.S.; - continue enrollment in and proceed with the expansion cohorts of our Phase 1 clinical trial for QINLOCK; - continue with our ongoing pivotal Phase 3 clinical trial of QINLOCK in second-line GIST; - continue with our ongoing and planned clinical programs for DCC-3014 and rebastinib; - conduct IND-enabling studies and potential development of DCC-3116; - develop any other future drug candidates we may choose to pursue; - continue research and development and drug discovery activities and initiate additional clinical trials; - seek marketing approval for our drug or any of our drug candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our drug candidates and commercialization of any of our drug candidates for which we obtain marketing approval, including without limitation, our efforts to scale up drug substance and drug product manufacturing capabilities for commercial-grade product; - maintain, expand, protect, and enforce our intellectual property portfolio; - develop and expand our sales, marketing, and distribution capabilities for QINLOCK and any current or future drug candidates for which we obtain marketing approval, if any, including potential international capabilities; and - expand our operational, financial, and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company, including potential international operations.

-We will not generate revenue from product sales unless and until we successfully complete clinical development and obtain regulatory approval for our drug candidates.
-As we continue to seek regulatory approval for our drug candidates, including ripretinib, we expect to incur significant expenses related to developing and maintaining our internal commercialization capability to support product sales, marketing, and distribution except to the extent we enter into a commercialization partnership that covers such expenses.
+As we continue to seek regulatory approval for our drug and drug candidates, including QINLOCK for the treatment of second-line GIST patients, we expect to incur significant expenses related to our ongoing clinical development efforts and activities related to maintaining and expanding our internal commercialization capability to support product sales, marketing, and distribution except to the extent we enter into a commercialization partnership that covers such expenses.
 Further, we expect to incur additional costs associated with continuing to operate as a public company.